-Financial assets and financial liabilities are recognised when the entity becomes a party to the contractual provisions of the instruments.
-For financial assets, this is equivalent to the date that the entity commits itself to either purchase or sell the asset (ie trade date accounting).
-Financial instruments are initially measured at fair value plus transaction costs except where the instrument is classified 'at fair value through profit and loss in which case transaction costs are expensed to profit and loss immediately.
+Financial assets and financial liabilities are recognised when the company becomes a party to the contractual provisions of the instruments.
+Financial instruments, except for trade receivables, are initially measured at fair value plus transaction costs except where the instrument is classified "at fair value through profit and loss", in which case transaction costs are expensed to profit and loss immediately.